DevMountain/Journal2020/README.md

 1. Add an `EntryDetailViewController` file as a subclass of UIViewController and an optional `entry` property to the class
 2. Add a UIViewController scene to Main.storyboard and set the class to `EntryDetailViewController`
-3. Add a UITextField for the entry's title text to the top of the scene, add an outlet to the class file called `titleTextField`, and set the delegate relationship
+3. Add a UITextField for the entry's title text to the top of the scene, add an outlet to the class file called `titleTextField`, and set the delegate relationship by adopting the UITextFieldDelegate protocol in the `EntryDetailViewController` class.
-(*To set the delegate relationship control drag from the UITextField to the current view controller in the scene dock*)
-4. Implement the delegate function `textFieldShouldReturn` to resign first responder to dismiss the keyboard (*Before you implement the delegate function be sure to adopt the UITextFieldDelegate protocol*)
+4. Implement the delegate function `textFieldShouldReturn` and call the resignFirstResponder() method on the titleTextField to dismiss the keyboard.
 5. Add a UITextView for the entry's body text beneath the title text field and add an outlet to the class file `bodyTextView`.
 6. Add a UIButton beneath the body text view and add an IBAction to the class file that clears the text in the titleTextField and bodyTextView.
 7. Add a UIBarButtonItem to the UINavigationBar as a `Save` System Item and add an IBAction to the class file called `saveButtonTapped`
-(*You may need to add a segue from `EntryListTableViewController` to see a UINavigationBar on the detail view, and a UINavigationItem to add the UIBarButtonItem to the UINavigationBar, this will be covered in the next section*)
+(*You will need to add a segue from `EntryListTableViewController` to see a UINavigationBar on the detail view, and a UINavigationItem to add the UIBarButtonItem to the UINavigationBar, this will be covered in the next section*)
 8. In the `saveButtonTapped` IBAction, check if the optional `entry` property holds an entry, if so, call the `update(entry: ...)` function in the `EntryController` to update the properties of the entry.
 If not, call the `add(entry: Entry)` function on the `EntryController`.
 After adding a new entry, or updating the existing entry, dismiss the current view.
 9. Add an `updateViews()` function that checks if the optional `entry` property holds an entry.
 If it does, implement the function to update all view elements that reflect details about the model object `entry` (in this case, the titleTextField and bodyTextView)
 10. Update the `viewDidLoad()` function to call `updateViews()`